wp-cli/handbook/commands/user/delete/index.md

 ### OPTIONS

 &lt;user&gt;...
-: The user login or ID of the user(s) to update.
+: The user login, user email, or user ID of the user(s) to update.

 [\--reassign=&lt;user-id&gt;]
 : User ID to reassign the posts to.